Chris-ops4573/Contreversy/README.md

 ## Multi-Agent Setup

-Each traffic light is controlled by its **own RL agent**.
-Agents learn independently but interact through the shared traffic environment.
+Each traffic light is controlled by **its own RL agent**.

+Agents:

+- Observe only **local traffic conditions**
+- Learn independently
+- Interact through the shared traffic environment

 ---